What Is a Health Information Technician? A Sneak Peek at This Behind-the-Scenes Healthcare Career

 The BLS also lists analytical abilities, a detail-oriented mindset and personal integrity as critical skills for this career.
 That final skill is particularly important, as health information technicians work with highly confidential patient data protected by law.

-What education & training is needed to become a health information technician?
+What education and training do I need to become a health information technician?

 What is the career outlook for health information technicians?

 Like with any potential career search, it helps to understand the viability of the field before making any big decisions like pursuing further education.
 One way to determine that viability is to take a closer look at both the earning potential and projected demand for the role.

 The 2020 median annual salary for medical records and health information specialists is $45,240, according to the BLS.2 While there are a lot of factors influencing a health information specialist’s earning potential, this is a role that can put you on a solid footing financially.

 Also positive is the overall outlook for these roles.
 The BLS reports that employment of health information technicians is projected to grow 9 percent from 2020 to 2030.2 With a steady supply of patients and an aging baby boomer generation driving the overall demand for healthcare services, this role appears well-positioned for the near term.

 Health information technicians play an essential role in a thriving industry dedicated to improving the healthcare experiences of those who need it most.
 They bridge the gap between healthcare services and critical technology in an industry that depends on their merging.